High-density quantum sensing with dissipative first order transitions

-\emph{Wave-function Monte-Carlo simulations.---} We perform numerical simulations of the full quantum master equation for systems up to $N=20$ spins.
-We use the results from the simulations based on a wave-function Monte-Carlo approach \cite{Johansson2013} to serve as a benchmark for our variational analysis.
+\emph{Wave-function Monte-Carlo simulations.---} We perform numerical simulations of the full quantum master equation for systems up to 20 spins.
+We use the results from the simulations based on a wave-function Monte-Carlo approach \cite{Johansson2013}, which we extended to a massively parallelized version, to serve as a benchmark for our variational analysis.
 In particular, we are interested in the existence of the first order transition predicted by the variational approach.
-For this, we investigate the magnetic susceptibility $\chi = \partial m/\partial \Omega$, which diverges with the number of spins at a first order transition.
+For this, we investigate the magnetic susceptibility $\chi = \partial m/\partial \Omega$, which diverges at a first order transition.
 Figure~\ref{fig:mcsolve} shows the numerically obtained susceptibility for different system sizes.
 Interestingly, we find that the susceptibility data closely follows a Weibull distribution $\chi(\Omega) \sim \Omega^{k-1}\exp[-(\Omega/\lambda)^k]$.
-We note that the Weibull distribution has been discussed in the context of the relaxation from metastable states \cite{Maier1997,Adams2010}, which also play an important role in dissipative Ising models \cite{Rose2016,Letscher2016}.
-To investigate the scaling with the number of spins in detail, we turn to a finite size scaling analysis.
-Restricting our simulations to isotropic geometries would only allow to study $3\times 3$ and $4\times 4$ systems, effectively ruling out the possibility to observe any finite size scaling.
-Hence, we also include anisotropic geometries in our analysis.
-This will modify the finite size scaling of the susceptibility peak according to
+We note that the Weibull distribution has been discussed in the context of the relaxation from metastable states, with the parameter $k$ controlling their relative decay rates \cite{Maier1997,Adams2010}.
+Such metastable states also play an important role in dissipative Ising models \cite{Rose2016,Letscher2016}.
+To investigate the scaling with the number of spins $N$ in detail, we turn to a finite size scaling analysis.
+For this, we aim to describe the simulation results for the susceptibility peak in terms of a scaling function, from which we can extract how the susceptiblity peak changes with $N$.
+Here, we also include anisotropic geometries to be able to treat larger system sizes up to 20 spins.
+Our ansatz for the scaling function is given by